Table of Contents (click to expand)

 That being said, there are some creatures characterized by indeterminate growth, meaning that they will continue to grow slowly over their entire lifetime, which may be hundreds of years long!
 Creatures like sea turtles, crocodiles, sharks, mollusks, certain fish and other elusive creatures demonstrate this fascinating quality of immortality and slow growth, and researchers are still working to uncover their secrets!

-- Eggs, Nests, and Baby Dinosaurs: A Look At Dinosaur Reproduction By Kenneth Carpenter
+- Carpenter K. (1999).
+Eggs, Nests, and Baby Dinosaurs: A Look at Dinosaur Reproduction.
+Indiana University Press